mattclay/ansible-hacking/README.md

 # ansible-hacking
 A collection of scripts to make hacking on Ansible easier.

+# Common
+Scripts for use on any Ansible control machine.

 ## bootstrap.sh
 Set up your environment with everything you need to develop and test Ansible.
 On Linux, Python modules are installed using your choice of OS packages or pip.